Selected departures from May to November 2019 & April to November 2020

 Tour the Vatican Museums and Sistine Chapel with an expert - from £43 per person

-Skip the queues and discover some of the world’s greatest art collections on a reserved tour with an authorised guide.
+Skip the main entrance queues and discover some of the world’s greatest art collections on a reserved tour with an authorised guide.
 Marvel at the finest classical statuary, the frescoed chambers painted by Raphael himself, and galleries displaying remarkable candelabra, tapestries and 16th-century maps.
 Then there’s the beautiful Sistine Chapel, featuring astonishing masterpieces by Michelangelo.

 Savour the flavours of Rome - from £82 per person